Les Ponts-de-Cé

 Anjou wines also include dry rosés such as Rosé de Loire, semi-dry rosés such as Rosé d'Anjou, and sweet rosés such as Cabernet d'Anjou.

-Dry and semi-dry white wines include Savennières, while hillside wines include the famous sweet and mellow Coteaux du Layon, Bonnezeaux and Quarts de Chaume.
-Numerous grape varieties and winemakers offer cuvées with very different aromas, whether fruity or not, from different vintages and harvests.
+In terms of dry and semi-dry white wines, Savennières stands out, while the wines from the hillsides are renowned for their sweetness and mellowness (Coteaux du Layon, Bonnezeaux, and Quarts de Chaume).
+Many grape varieties and winemakers offer wines with very different aromas, whether fruity or not, from different vintages and harvests.

-The Anjou vineyards are also renowned for sparkling white and rosé wines like Saumur, and effervescent wines like Crémant de Loire.
-Take the time to discover the many wine cellars with their famous vintages.
-You'll also be able to see how the grapes are harvested and made into wine.
+The Anjou vineyards are also renowned for their sparkling white and rosé wines such as Saumur, and sparkling wines such as Crémant de Loire.
+Take the time to discover the many wine cellars with their renowned vintages.
+You can also learn about grape harvesting and winemaking.

 With its modern design, it's fully equipped, with 2 bathrooms for even greater comfort.
 With its terrace and hotel-style amenities, you'll feel right at home!